osama22711/Books/Head_First_Design_patterns/README.md

 * <span style="color: yellow">The Decorator Pattern</span>: attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
 * <span style="color: yellow">The Factory Method</span>: Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to the subclasses.
 * <span style="color: yellow">The Singleton Pattern</span>: Ensure a class has one instance and provide a global point of access to it.
+* <span style="color: yellow">The Command Pattern</span>: Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 ## Bullet points
 1. * Knowing the OO basics does not make you a good OO designer.